kcxul/kcxul/README.md

 **`Student/Developer`**

-I'm Vin Adrong - I'm a college student 👨‍🎓 currently living in the United States.
-I'm always looking for ways to improve my software engineering skills through various languages and toolsets ⚒️.
-I'm currently working on personal software projects to deepen my knowledge and experience 🧠.
+I'm Vin Adrong - I'm a college student currently living in the United States.
+I'm always looking for ways to improve my software engineering skills through various languages and toolsets.
+I'm currently working on personal software projects to deepen my knowledge and experience.

 #
 ### 🛠 Projects